sharsha315/nd064_course_1/project/techtrends/README.md

 # TechTreds Web Application

 This is a Flask application that lists the latest articles within the cloud-native ecosystem.
 Create Docker image and publish it to DockerHub registry.
+Test CI Fundamentals - GitHub Actions.

 ## Run